 Comments: The test result is agnostic to RTP packets being sent by the SUT or not.

-6.2.6.15 Last Sender Report Timestamp Test

-Purpose: Test if the LSR field in the receiver report from the SUT corresponds to middle 32 bits of "NTP timestamp" 64-bit field for some previous RTCP sender report sender info sent from data injection.

-2) The SUT is set to receive RTP packets during the test session, e.g. pre-configured or set as send-

-3) Data injection is set to send a single RTP stream (one SSRC).

-Test procedure: 1) Observe the SUT and data injection output.

-2) Note the LSR field $(L_i)$ in the report block of each RTCP packet sent from the SUT.

-4) Note the "NTP timestamp, most significant word" $(m_j)$ and "NTP timestamp, least significant word" $(l_i)$ fields in the sender information of each RTCP packet sent from data injection.

-5) Count the number of RTCP packets (p) sent from data injection.

-6) Calculate the reduced-precision last SR NTP time $N_j = \left( \left( m_j \& (2^{16} - 1) \right) \ll 2^{16} \right) + \left( l_j \gg 2^{16} \right)$ for each RTCP packet sent from data injection, with $j \in [1..p]$ .

-7) Note the RTCP packet number sent from data injection, $q_i = j$ , where $L_i = N_j$ , or if no RTCP packet with such $N_i$ exists, set $q_i = 0$ .

-2) RTCP packets are sent from data injection.

-3) At least three RTCP packets with $L_i \neq 0$ are sent from the SUT after the first RTCP packet is sent from data injection.

-Pass criteria: $q_i > 0$ , for at least one $i \in [1..n]$ .
+6.2.6.15 Last Sender Report Timestamp Test Purpose: Test if the LSR field in the receiver report from the SUT corresponds to middle 32 bits of "NTP timestamp" 64-bit field for some previous RTCP sender report sender info sent from data injection.
+Status: Mandatory Preconditions: The SUT has passed test 6.2.2.6.
+The SUT is set to receive RTP packets during the test session, e.g. pre-configured or set as send-receive or receive-only through test instrument signalling.
+Data injection is set to send a single RTP stream (one SSRC).
+Test procedure: Observe the SUT and data injection output.
+Note the LSR field (L_i) in the report block of each RTCP packet sent from the SUT.
+Count the number of RTCP packets (n) sent from the SUT.
+Note the "NTP timestamp, most significant word" (m_j) and "NTP timestamp, least significant word" (l_j) fields in the sender information of each RTCP packet sent from data injection.
+Count the number of RTCP packets (p) sent from data injection.
+6) Calculate the reduced-precision last SR NTP time $N_j = \left(\left(m_j \& (2^{16} - 1) \right) \ll 2^{16} \right) + \left(l_j \gg 2^{16} \right)$ for each RTCP packet sent from data injection, with $j \in [1 p]$.
+7) Note the RTCP packet number sent from data injection, $q_i = j$, where $L_i = N_j$, or if no RTCP packet with such N_j exists, set $q_i = 0$.
+Stop condition: RTP packets are sent from data injection.
+RTCP packets are sent from data injection.
+At least three RTCP packets with L_i ≠ 0 are sent from the SUT after the first RTCP packet is sent from data injection.
+Pass criteria: $q_i > 0$, for at least one $i \in [1n]$.
 Comments: The test result is agnostic to RTP packets being sent by the SUT or not.

-6.2.6.16 Delay Since Last SR Test

-Purpose: Test if the reception time and delay since last SR field in the receiver report from the SUT is consistent with observed reception time and NTP timestamp field of the corresponding RTCP sender report sender info from data injection.

-2) The SUT is set to receive RTP packets during the test session, e.g. pre-configured or set as send-

-3) Data injection is set to send a single RTP stream (one SSRC).
+6.2.6.16 Delay Since Last SR Test Purpose: Test if the reception time and delay since last SR field in the receiver report from the SUT is consistent with observed reception time and NTP timestamp field of the corresponding RTCP sender report sender info from data injection.
+Status: Mandatory Preconditions: The SUT has passed test 6.2.6.15.
+The SUT is set to receive RTP packets during the test session, e.g. pre-configured or set as send-receive or receive-only through test instrument signalling.
+Data injection is set to send a single RTP stream (one SSRC).
 Test procedure: 1) Observe the SUT and data injection output.

-2) Note the LSR $(L_i)$ and "delay since last LSR" (DLSR) $(D_i)$ fields in the report block and reception time $(t_i)$ of each RTCP packet sent from the SUT.

-4) Note the "NTP timestamp, most significant word" $(m_j)$ and "NTP timestamp, least significant word" $(l_j)$ fields in the sender information, and reception time $(r_j)$ of each RTCP packet sent from data for each RTCP packet sent from data injection, with $j \in [1...p]$ .
+2) Note the LSR (L_i) and "delay since last LSR" (DLSR) (D_i) fields in the report block and reception time (t_i) of each RTCP packet sent from the SUT.
+3) Count the number of RTCP packets (n) sent from the SUT.
+4) Note the "NTP timestamp, most significant word" (m_j) and "NTP timestamp, least significant word" (l_j) fields in the sender information, and reception time (r_j) of each RTCP packet sent from data injection.
 5) Count the number of RTCP packets (p) sent from data injection.

-6) Calculate the reduced-precision last SR NTP time $N_j = \left( \left( m_j \& (2^{16} - 1) \right) \ll 2^{16} \right) + \left( l_j \gg 2^{16} \right)$ packet with such $N_i$ exists, set $q_i = 0$ .

-7) Calculate the data injection reporting interval $s_j = r_j - r{j-1}$ , for $j \in [2...p]$ .

-8) Note the RTCP packet number sent from data injection, $q_i = j$ , where $L_i = N_j$ , or if no RTCP
+6) Calculate the reduced-precision last SR NTP time N_j = ((m_j & (216 - 1)) ≪ 216) + (l_j ≫ 216) for each RTCP packet sent from data injection, with j ∈ [1p].
+7) Calculate the data injection reporting interval s_i = r_i - r{i-1}, for j ∈ [2p].
+8) Note the RTCP packet number sent from data injection, $q_i = j$, where $L_i = N_j$, or if no RTCP packet with such N_j exists, set $q_i = 0$.